May 23, 2026 · 18 min read

 Detect and surface wrong landings.
 Even with strong common ground, reconstruction can land in the wrong class.
 The second defense is mechanisms that catch this — feedback from receiver to sender, divergence detection across replicas, predicted-versus-observed checks, action-precondition gates, structured read-back at high-stakes commits.
 The mechanisms differ across domains; the operation is the same: surface divergence before action makes it irreversible.

-Every other defense — uncertainty markers, decompression order, grounding constraints, structured handoff protocols, cross-modal verification — is an implementation detail of these two.
-Shrink the space and catch what slips through.
+Every other defense — uncertainty markers, decompression order, grounding constraints, structured handoff protocols, cross-modal verification — is an implementation detail of these three.
+Shrink the space, catch what slips through, surface the partition mismatches.
 That is the whole architecture, at any substrate.

 Why this generalizes, and why now